buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

-      Python code which applies basic statistical analysis to determine the relationship between chopstick length and 'food pinching performance'.
+      Statistical techniques using Python to test the relationship between ‘food pinching performance’ (i.e. the ability to place peanuts in a cup) and chopstick length.

     </td>
   </tr>